 Although many of our members live proximate to North Wales some pilots travel from far afield to experience of our sites.
 Our membership costs just £15 per annum, so if you're visiting our sites regularly or just on a flying holiday in the area, why not consider joining? - the small visitor's fee for flying Llangollen will pay for itself in short order.
 Members use the club forum and various messaging apps to co-ordinate flying activities.To join the club please email firstname.lastname@example.org

-We meet at 8.00pm on the first Monday of each month and all members are welcome.
-Keep an eye on the club forum for venue details
+We traditionally meet at 7.30pm onwards on the first Monday of each month and all members are welcome.
+As restrictions are lifted we aim to re-convene as before, but keep an eye on the club forum for details and venue.

 Events in the NWHGPC Google calendar: